dphiffer/wofbot/README.md

 ## How to wofbot

 1. Sign up for [a Who's On First API key](https://whosonfirst.mapzen.com/api/keys/register/)
-2. Create a Who's On First __Authentication Token__ and save it for later
+2. Create a Who's On First __authentication token__ and save it for later
 3. Create a [new Slack bot user](https://my.slack.com/services/new/bot)
 4. Copy the *Slack user's* __authentication token__ and save it for later
 5. Do this: